The Shadow Barons

 The Shadow Barons was founded in the summer of 1999 after the idea was put in motion "in the dugout of a men's softball game," according to the group's web site.

 The first Shadow Barons parade was held in Daphne in 2002, and since then, the group worked hard to move from float-renting status to an organization that parades with its own floats.

 In 2009, The Shadow Barons completed construction of its own 12,000-sqare-foot float barn, and float production went from one in 2010 to three in 2011 to seven in 2012 to a full complement of 10 in 2013.

 The group got its name from Louis Guillaume Laland Marie Hiacinthe Arnould, also known as Baron de Feriet.
 A career officer in Napolean's military in the New World, the baron retired to a large estate in what is now Montrose, in Baldwin County.
 The group has taken great delight in composing a fictional tale of the ghost of the baron.

-The Mask's exclusive slideshow of photos shot by Miriam Albin of the 2018 Shadow Barons parade, click on the image below:
+To see the Mask's exclusive gallery of photos shot by Miriam Scott Albin of the 2018 Shadow Barons parade, click on the image below: